Keo-Osman/Keo-Osman.github.io/content/Nervous System.md

 1. Stimulus
 2. Receptor
 3. Sensory Neurone
-4. Synapse - *located at the end of the sensory neurone where a chemical is released which diffuses to a relay neurone.*
+4. Synapse - *located at the end of the sensory neurone where a chemical (neurotransmitter) is released which diffuses to a relay neurone.*
 5. Relay Neurone - *located in **CNS**, when the chemical is received it triggers an electrical impulse.*
 6. Synapse - *the electrical impulse passes across the relay neurone to another synapse.
 A chemical is released*
 7. Motor Neurone - *when the chemical is received it triggers an electrical impulse*
 8. Effector - *electrical impulse received which causes effector to bring a response*

+---
+---